 Are Artificial Trees Safe for Cats?

-The good news?
-Most cats aren’t interested in chewing artificial branches the way they might nibble on real evergreen needles.
+The majority of cats aren’t interested in chewing artificial branches the way they might nibble on real evergreen needles.
 Real trees smell enticing, reminiscent of the outdoors and nature.
 Artificial trees lack this appeal, making them less likely to become chew toys.
 That said, every cat has different quirks, and some felines might still investigate those plastic branches with their teeth.

 The Flocking Factor: Are Artificial Flocked Trees Safe for Cats?